HSixLabs/nix-foundry/CONTRIBUTING.md

 # Contributing to nix-configs

-Thank you for your interest in contributing to nix-configs!
-This document provides guidelines and information about contributing to this project.
+Thanks for your interest in my Nix configuration!
+While this is my personal setup, I welcome contributions that might help others using it as a reference or template.

 ## Commit Message Guidelines

-We use [Conventional Commits](https://www.conventionalcommits.org/) for automated semantic versioning.
+I use [Conventional Commits](https://www.conventionalcommits.org/) for automated semantic versioning.
 Your commit messages should follow this format:

 ```none
 <type>[optional scope][!]: <description>